eromatiya/blurredfox/README.md

 1. Yeah, the name `blurredfox` is a lie, just like the cake.
 I named it blurredfox because it's designed to look gorgeous with a blur effect.
 You can, however, have the blur effect by:

 	+ Making sure you have a compositor and it supports blur.
-	+ If you're not using GNOME or KDE Plasma that has its own compositors, use tryone144's [feature/dual_kawase](https://github.com/tryone144/picom/tree/feature/dual_kawase) branch of picom.
-It includes the dual kawase shader.
+	+ If you're not using GNOME or KDE Plasma that has its own compositors, use [picom](https://github.com/yshui/picom).
+It includes the dual kawase blur shader.
 	+ GNOME's compositor, mutter, doesn't support blur.
 Hey, GNOME devs, it's already 2020.
 Just kidding!
 	+ If you're using KDE Plasma, read the next note below.